| 20251216 |

 October 15, 2024, December 3, 2024, January 21, 2025, March 18, 2025,

-May 6, 2025, June 17, 2025, August 5, 2025, and September 16, 2025,
+May 6, 2025, June 17, 2025, August 5, 2025, September 16, 2025, and

-review and determine that the need exists to continue the local
+once again review and determine that the need exists to continue the local

 emergency, as required by State law.